Carol Fuchs has been an entertainment lawyer, a screenwriter and now she’s the first woman to win an open event at the 2015 World Series of Poker.

 While she didn't expect to win the bracelet, she felt comfortable with her mixed-game ability.

-Poker in Hollywood and Hollywood in Poker
+Poker in Hollywood, Hollywood in Poker

 Fuchs frequents several mixed-game home games throughout Hollywood including a game with Castle Rock Entertainment --a production company her husband Martin Shafer helped found-- executives.